For further inquiries, feel free to contact us at: firstname.lastname@example.org

 • Check your spam filter and "train" it to allow mail from FPF, marking these items as "NOT SPAM."

-• As this may indicate a faulty spam filter setting at your email provider, ask them to whitelist the two email addresses above.
+• As this may indicate a faulty spam filter setting at your email provider, ask them to whitelist that email address.

 • Take care NOT to mark email from FPF as spam.